 ARH 1000.
 Art Appreciation.
-This course explores visual expression from across world cultures and historical periods.
-Particular emphasis is placed on developing visual literacy by identifying thematic connections, as well as the elements, principles, and media that artists use to create visual culture.
+This course, students will develop an appreciation of and the ability to think critically about culture and be provided with the tools to understand, analyze, and discuss works of visual art and material culture.
 This course has been designated as an international/diversity course.
 3 semester hours credit.
 [A]

 ARH 2016.
 Art History Criticism I. This course is a broad and global perspective of art development and usage throughout time, as well as the historical contexts in which these works of art were created.
 This course identifies and examines world art historical movements from prehistoric times to the 14th century.
-It briefly analyzes the historical, religious, social, and political contexts that influenced both famous artists and larger art movements.
+It briefly analyzes the historical, social, and political contexts that influenced both famous artists and larger art movements.
 A global perspective is used throughout this course and this course encourages students to examine works of art throughout the world and from a wide variety of cultures including arts from Africa, Asia, the early Americas, and Oceania.
-This course has been designated as an international/diversity course.
 3 semester hours credit.
 [A]

 ARH 2017.
 Art History Criticism II.
 This course is a broad and global perspective of art development and usage throughout time, as well as the historical contexts in which these works of art were created.
 This course identifies and examines world art historical movements from the Renaissance to the 21st century.
-It briefly analyzes the historical, religious, social, and political contexts that influenced both famous artists and larger art movements.
+It briefly analyzes the historical, social, and political contexts that influenced both famous artists and larger art movements.
 A global perspective is used throughout this course and this course encourages students to examine works of art throughout the world and from a wide variety of cultures including arts from Africa, Asia, the early Americas, and Oceania.
-This course has been designated as an international/ diversity course.
 3 semester hours credit [A]